GrantWils23/Portfolio-Project-4--Full-Stack-Toolkit/README.md

 ## Colour Scheme
 the colour scheme chosen for this website is sutble and chicque, requested by the client that it will have light tones to exert a professional look that is not overpowering to the views and that it is to be inviting to anyone who visits the site.
-  - The blue tone colour settled upon is aliceblue which is a nice colour that gives some personaliry to website other than a standard white background (colour code  rgb(239, 255, 255)/  #efffff).
+  - The blue tone colour settled upon is aliceblue which is a nice colour that gives some personaliry to website other than a standard white background (#efffff).
-  - The pink tone colour settled upon is mistyrose which is a beautiful light pink (rgb(255, 228, 225)/ #ffe4e1) that really compliments the background colour.
+  - The pink tone colour settled upon is mistyrose which is a beautiful light pink (#ffe4e1) that really compliments the background colour.
-  - The pink tones also come with some shadowing to give a bit more flair and dynamics to the buttons and icons.
+  - The pink tones also come with some shadowing to give a bit more flair and dynamics to the buttons and icons. the text shadow to the media buttons contains a darker pink colour (#ffc0cb)
+  - Functional buttons within the booking pages hold a simple colour scheme of:
+    * Booking Buttons - Pink(#ffe4e1)
+    * Completed Buttons - Green(#b3ecb3)
+    * Today Buttons - Yellow(#f9f092)
+    * Cancel/Delete Buttons - Red(#f08080)
+    * Edit Buttons - Blue(#add8e6)
+    * Nul Buttons - Grey(#acabab).
-  - Functional buttons within the booking pages hold a simple colour scheme of green, yellow, red, blue.
-The scheme is designed to draw attention appropriately with the nesessary information regarding a booking.
+    This scheme is designed to draw attention appropriately with the nesessary information regarding a booking.

 ![image](https://user-images.githubusercontent.com/72948843/178701361-701495cf-f505-44f6-83e2-bd32ac33fa17.png)